-.16 PCDC-ULDC shall provide limited technical assistance to individual firms in the TNCA area in order to facilitate their private investment, viability or participation in the NCR process.
+.14 The CDBOs shall provide limited technical assistance to individual firms in TCMP area in order to facilitate their private investment, viability or participation.
 Various types of assistance shall be provided, including but not limited to management, sales promotions, public relations, inventory and financing.
-This technical assistance shall be principally delivered by the TNCA Manager's staff.
-Assistance is considered to be successfully completed when a business implements the recommendation(s) developed by PCDC-ULDC staff.
+This technical assistance shall be principally delivered by the CDBOs .
+Assistance is considered to be successfully completed when a business implements the recommendation(s).